PDC-support/pdc-intro/PITCHME.md

 srun -N 1 -n 4 ./hello_mpi
 ```

-However, we don't need to specify the flags because SLURM takes the *-N* and *-n* values from the script *BATCH* directives
+However, we don't need to specify those flags because SLURM takes the *-N* and *-n* values from the *BATCH* directives in the script

 ---